Aryan566-wq/Aryan566-wq/README.md

 1. C++ (I use C++ mainly for GUI dev)
 2. Java (I use Java for Android Development and Full stack Development)
 3. Python (I use Python for Back-end.
 I mainly use the Django module)
-4. HTML
+4. HTML (learning)
-5. CSS
+5. CSS (learning)
-6. JavaScript (I use this for web development and cross-platform app development)
+6. JavaScript (I use this for web development and cross-platform app development)(Still have to learn)

 ## Projects:
 In my opinion there are no "big projects" and "small projects"..